 We are always delighted to welcome new partners and support school improvement planning.
 There are many different opportunities for partnership working, ranging from working with our Initial Teacher Training courses through to involvement with school-based research.
 Our education team has expertise in a wide range of areas.

 The Teacher Apprenticeship standard was approved in October 2017 and as a registered provider of apprenticeship training, we will be introducing a Postgraduate Teaching Apprenticeship Programme from September 2018.
 The programme has been designed to mirror our current provision for School Direct and is closely aligned to both the School Direct and PGCE training routes.
-If you are interested in partnering with Middlesex to offer Teaching Apprenticeships please contact Dr Victoria Brook, Head of ITT in the first instance.
-There is also helpful guidance on the Department of Education website about getting started with apprenticeship training.

 The Middlesex University Partnership Steering Group is an advisory group where representatives from partnership schools meet termly to work with us in developing the provision and sharing good practice.